Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Conclusion

-In the thermodynamic limit, it has been shown that integrable systems cannot thermalize~\cite{RigolARXIV}, provided the initial state is not right at the middle of the spectrum, where the temperature is infinite.
-It remains to elucidate where the threshold is located, that is how close to the middle of the spectrum the initial state needs to be for thermal behavior to be possible in integrable systems and how close to the borders of the spectrum of a gapless chaotic system it can be for thermalization to occur.
+In the thermodynamic limit, it has been shown that when the energy of the initial state is not very close to the middle of the spectrum, integrable systems cannot thermalize~\cite{Rigol2014}.
+It remains to elucidate where the energy threshold is located.
+How close to the middle of the spectrum does the initial state need to be for thermal behavior to be possible in integrable systems?
+How close to the borders of the spectrum of a gapless chaotic system can the initial state be for thermalization to occur?

+Another open question refers to the level of chaoticity of the eigenstates in real systems.
+They are never as much spread as the eigenstates of full random matrices.
+It remains to understand the effects that this can have on different observables.